 Actions [main activity] Indicator [KPI] Target Main outputs #1 Designation of EIT Culture & Creativity Successful completion of the KIC Call in the area of cultural and creative sectors and industries, including high level of EIT visibility Designation of new KIC by Q2 2022 Two EIT GB meetings and decisions prepared (expert assessment and hearing) Communication material prepared and launched in time with wide reach Expert evaluation reports, GB approval of expert evaluation, Hearing minutes, GB decision on designation of EIT Culture & Creativity.
-Impactful communications Package prepared and implemented. #2 Start-up phase EIT Culture & Creativity Start-up phase and SUGA effectively designed, integrating Lessons Learnt Lessons learned from the start-up phase of the fourth wave KICs collected and documented, concept note approved by EIT management in Q1 Launch seminar with the winning consortium prepared to pass best practices and lessons learnt from current KICs in Q3 Start-up call package prepared and launched in e-Grants EIT assessment of the Start-up Plan and award decision made Concept for start-up phase approved.
+Impactful communications Package prepared and implemented. #2 Start-up phase EIT Culture & Creativity Start-up phase and SUGA effectively designed, integrating Lessons Learnt Lessons learned from the start-up phase of the fourth wave KICs collected and documented, concept note approved by EIT management in Q1 Concept for start-up phase approved.
 Launch and best practice seminar successfully completed.

-Call for proposals package for Start-up plan for CCSI published in EC Funding and Tenders portal.
+Launch seminar with the winning consortium prepared to pass best practices and lessons learnt from current KICs in Q3 Start-up call package prepared and launched in e-Grants EIT assessment of the Call for proposals package for Start-up plan for CCSI published in EC Funding and Tenders portal.
 Assessment report.
 Award decision.
 Signature of the Start-up Grant Agreement.
+EIT assessment of the Start-up Plan and award decision made